kitesi/scoped-sort/README.md

 - Sort on save

-  I think I might be able to piggy back of prettier.
-Sections will need to be marked with comments.
+  Sections will need to be marked with comments and arguments will **only** be taken from the starting comment. `scoped-sort.defaultArgs` is ignored.

+- CLI

+  There would be two commands, one to format a single file, you can specify which lines as well, and provide sort arguments through the cli.
+The second one would be to format multiple files, inside the files you would need to specify the sections with comments, and the arguments will have to be inside of the starting comment.

 - NPM Package
 - Website
-- CLI

 # Acknowledgements